Prof. Ella Sklan

 Academic Positions

-Associate professor, Department of Clinical Immunology and Microbiology, Sackler Faculty of Medicine Tel-Aviv University.
+Associate professor, Department of Clinical Immunology and Microbiology, Sackler Faculty of Medicine, Tel-Aviv University.

 Research